Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

+The Textile Product Wholesaling industry exhibits a low level of capital intensity.
+IBISWorld estimates that for every dollar spent on capital costs, $8.46 is spent on wages.
 The industry's capital investment requirements are increasing as firms adopt labour-saving technologies, such as inventory control systems.
 Although capital intensity levels are rising, workers continue to play a critical role in the wholesaling function as people are employed to store, organise and deliver inventory.
 Many wholesalers also employ workers to provide customer service to downstream retailers.